 This all brings me to the importance of intentionally feeding and nurturing your creativity, particularly when you’re not working.
 Start writing that short film you’ve been talking about for years.
-Make plans to hang out with friends who make you feel expansive.
+Make plans to connect with friends who make you feel expansive.
 If you’re steadily nourishing yourself in these ways, you’ll find envy won’t take hold so easily.
 (This is especially important toward the end of a project to avoid drowning in post-show blues.)

 And always remember you can see a therapist if you find you can’t cope with these feelings on your own.
 A mental health professional can provide a safe space to have regular check-ins with yourself and maintain a growth-mindset.

 When you’re prioritizing self-care between work, it’s much easier to be inspired and gain motivation from envy when it does (inevitably) pop up.

 *This post was originally published on Dec.
 17, 2018.
 It has since been updated.

 Looking for remote work?
 Backstage has got you covered!
 Click here for auditions you can do from home!

 The views expressed in this article are solely that of the individual(s) providing them,

 and do not necessarily reflect the opinions of Backstage or its staff.